DB24denmark/DataMigration/README.md

  - DataMigration.ps1
  - myServers.csv (Sample)

-Place the 2 .ps1 files in the same folder (C:\SolidQ\).
+Place the 2 .ps1 files in the same folder (C:\Lucient\).
-Set folder to C:\SolidQ\
+Set folder to C:\Lucient\

-To run the solution use ISE or PS Commandline
+To run the solution use ISE or PS Commandline, with elevated permissions.

 The "exeute" file are RunMigration.ps1 it takes the following parameters